prpole/dissertation/throughput/main.md

 human imagination.
-In programming, a "level of abstraction" refers to the specificity with which a program is elaborated, from "move all the files into that folder and rename them one through ten" (high level of abstraction) to the same instruction in binary, directly altering the charge of the bits on the disk to achieve the same result (low level of abstraction).
-We can apply this to Nadia's own process of programming as the difference between telling a robotic machine to "build me a house" and programming each movement and manipulation of the machine's apparatus.
-Narratively and robotically, the level of abstraction of Robinson's robots is such that we see the plan form in the characters' minds, thus understanding how these transformations to the environment will take place.
+In programming, a "level of abstraction" refers to the specificity with which a program is elaborated, from "move all the files into that folder and rename them one through ten" (high level of abstraction) to the same instruction in binary, which refers more directly to the charge of the bits on the disk that will achieve the same result (low level of abstraction).
+We can apply this to Nadia's own process of programming as the difference between telling a robotic machine to "build me a house" (highest) and programming each movement and manipulation of the machine's apparatus (lowest).
+Narratively and robotically, the level of abstraction in this human-robot communication is such that we see the plan form in the characters' minds, thus understanding how these transformations to the environment will take place before "seeing" it in materially realized.
 As readers of these moments, we come to assume any concrete transformation to the environment that can be imagined can be made to happen because the language of action and imagination are kept on the same plane.
-Imagined events blend with physical events, narratively and in the lives of the characters.
+Imaginative events blend with physical events, both narratively and in the lives of the characters.

-Most of these acts of imaginative and physical "creation" don't look so much like destruction.
+Of course, most of these acts of imaginative and physical "creation" don't look so much like destruction.
 Though this particularly violent moment of transformation is useful in revealing the narrative mechanism for linking thought and action, in most ways it is anomalous.
 Moments of crisis-aversion are few and discrete, whereas patient construction is continuous and defines the trilogy.
 The same methods that Nadia uses to plug up the punctured aquifer are used by all of the first hundred colonists to build their settlements and pursue their terraformation efforts.
 Communal shelters are built out of bricks from automated "brick factories," which are set up to convert the materials at hand in the inorganic rock surface of the planet (the regolith) into a usable form.
-Most exciting (if also most improbable) is the ability "to construct soil just like they had...magnesium bars" by converting leftover nitrogen into fertilizers that can be mixed with the rocky regolith, supplementing soil from Earth and organic material of greenhouses with these human-produced mixtures.
+Most exciting (if also most improbable) is the ability "to construct soil just like they had...magnesium bars" by converting leftover nitrogen into fertilizers that can be mixed with the rocky regolith, supplementing soil from Earth and organic material from greenhouses with these human-produced mixtures.
-This process, too, entails communicating the plan for constructing soil to a series of robots, now in the form of factories.
-But it is not a matter of pounding rock slurry into particularly useful shapes or collapsing geographical structures.
-It is the quiet work of creating the foundations for life, work that is usually automatic but not intelligent, the product of millennia of material flows.
-It is, in other words, the literal construction of nature, effected by the translation of careful attention to nonhuman natures into an executable plan that allows those natures to flourish.
+This process, too, entails communicating the plan for constructing soil to a series of robots, now in the form of factories, but it is not a matter of pounding rocks into particularly useful shapes or collapsing geographical structures.
+It is the quiet work of creating the foundations for life, work that is usually automatic but not planned, the product of millennia of material flows.
+Robinson's colonists translate their careful attention to nonhuman natures into construction projects that will allow those natures to flourish.

 For this translation to work narratively, the industrial robots have to be programmable in a relatively short amount of time by a single person.
 We have